ricardolsmendes/gcp-datacatalog-diagrams/README.md

 # gcp-data-catalog-diagrams

-Diagrams that help clarifying Google Cloud Data Catalog's core features.
+Diagrams that help to clarify Google Cloud Data Catalog core features.

 > Disclaimer: this is my personal way of thinking, as a Data Catalog early
 >adopter — only & simply this.
 The model is not based on any official/supported